ANL-CESAR/XSBench/README.md

   extending the run will decrease the percentage of runtime spent on initialization.

+- `-m <OCCA mode>`

+  Sets the OCCA compilation mode (OpenMP, CUDA, OpenCL, etc.).
+Defaults to OpenMP.

+- `-d <OCCA device ID>`

+  Sets the ID for the device used by OCCA.
+Defaults to 0.

+- `-o <OCCA outer dimension>`

+  Size of the OCCA outer dimension.
+Defaults to 468750.

+- `-i <OCCA inner dimension>`

+  Size of the OCCA inner dimension.
+Defaults to 32.

+- `-k <OCCA kernel>`

+  The OKL source file used to compile the main lookup kernel.
+Defaults to hybridLookupKernel.okl

 #### Verification

   If compiled in verification mode \(see [Compilation](#compilation)\), a weak test for